Everything2: Messaging

 The message system lets users send private messages to other users.
 The messages are stored in the user's mailbox to be read when he or she next logs in.
 The main use for the message system is giving constructive criticism to the author of a writeup; however, it can be and is used like any medium of private communication.
 Messages received can be archived or deleted at the receiver's discretion.

 Links

 Hard links

 Hard links in E2 are simply words or phrases surrounded by [square brackets].
 Any words inside square brackets in a writeup will become a link to the E2 node of that title.
 If a node with that title does not yet exist, following the link will bring up the option to create it.

-For the longest part of its existence, E2 did not permit links to third-party web sites in submitted content.
+For the first several years of its existence, E2 did not permit links to third-party web sites in submitted content.
 In February 2009, a degree of support for linking external URLs was implemented.
 A hard linked URL will be clearly marked as an external link with the same link icon that Wikipedia uses.
 Heavy use of external URLs is discouraged as E2 content is expected to stand on its own within a largely self-supportive infrastructure.